cryotools/cosipy/docs/source/documentation.rst

     setup-cosipy            # generate sample configuration files
     cosipy-help             # view help

+.. _upgrading:

 Upgrading from an Older Version of COSIPY
 -----------------------------------------

-COSIPY not backwards-compatible with COSIPY 1.4 and below.
+COSIPY 2.0 is not backwards-compatible with COSIPY 1.4 and below.
-It is strongly recommended to checkout a new branch with a clean version of COSIPY and merge your existing modifications.
+If you have written your own modules that import from ``constants.py``, ``config.py``, or use Slurm, these will break.

-To convert your existing configuration files, navigate to your older COSIPY source tree:
+Navigate to COSIPY's root directory and convert your existing configuration files:

 .. code-block:: bash